ch0m5/Project_1/.github/ISSUE_TEMPLATE/bug_issue_template.md

 ---
-name: Custom issue template
+name: BUG Issue Template
-about: Describe Issue Template
+about: Use this Template to easily issue a BUG you've found!

 ---